Spanish: Major or Minor

 Why Study Spanish?

-Learn about the language, literature and culture of Spanish-speaking world regions: Spain, but also Argentina, Chile, Cuba, Mexico, the United States and more.
-The undergraduate program will develop your research and analytical skills, enhance your capacity for aesthetic appreciation, strengthen your powers of observation and self-expression, and prepare you for cross-cultural, global interaction.
+Students enrolled in the Spanish undergraduate program learn about language, literature, and culture of Spain and Spanish-speaking world regions such as Argentina, Chile, Cuba, Mexico, and the United States.
+The program develops students’ research and analytical skills, enhances their capacity for aesthetic appreciation, strengthens their powers of observation and self-expression, and prepares them for cross-cultural, global interaction.

 Jump To: